(Updated April 14, 2022: amendments made to summary of Ghufron & Rosyida's study)

 Regarding its effectiveness, the free version of Grammarly is able to identify considerably more grammar mistakes than Microsoft Word.

 Regarding academic integrity, the argument can be made that using Grammarly, even the free version, could be considered cheating for courses where language is assessed (e.g. English or EAP classes).
-Despite this, considering both the benefit of the software provides students and the need for educators to accept new technology, educators should make steps towards welcoming computer-assisted learning tools such as Grammarly in the educational field.
+Despite this, considering the benefit the software provides students, the barriers to banning it, and the value of accepting new technology, educators should make steps towards welcoming computer-assisted learning tools such as Grammarly in the educational field.
 This would be useful for both students and instructors.

 - For students: If grammar and vocabulary are being tested in a course you are taking, then check with your instructor first before using Grammarly on assignments or exams.

-- For instructors: Consider revising assessment practices to allow for the use of computer-assisted learning tools such as Grammarly.
+- For instructors: Consider revising course guidelines to allow for the use of computer-assisted learning tools such as Grammarly for take-home assignments.

 Written by Matthew Barton, creator of Englishcurrent.com (copyright)